powerpak/pathogendb-dashboard/README.md

 You'll need Ruby, [RubyGems](https://rubygems.org/), and [Bundler](http://bundler.io/) (all pre-installed on most Macs and modern Linuxes).

-1. Clone this repository somewhere.
+1. Clone this repository somewhere. `cd` into it.

 2. Copy `config.dist.yaml` to `config.yaml`.
 Edit `config.yaml` and set options as appropriate.